andreas-zeller/andreas-zeller.github.io/README.md

 ## Current Courses

-In Summer 2020, we offer a [seminar on advanced fuzzing techniques](https://cms.cispa.saarland/fuzzing20/) and a [proseminar on automated testing and debugging](https://cms.cispa.saarland/debug20/).
-For Winter 2020/21, we plan to offer advanced courses on security testing and/or automated debugging.
+In Winter 2020/21, we offer a [an advanced course on automated debugging](https://cms.cispa.saarland/debug/).
+For Summer 2020/21, we plan to offer an [advanced course on security testing](https://cms.cispa.saarland/fuzzing1920/) and a seminar around automated testing and debugging.

 ## My Group